 Overview of the 2020 Agreement

-The major authority is the pension regulator with which the MJPP is registered and for the jurisdiction with most of the active members in the plan.
+The major authority is the pension regulator with which the MJPP is registered and for the jurisdiction with the most active members in the plan.
 If the MJPP has active members or other plan participants in the other jurisdictions, those pension regulators are minor authorities.

 For more information, see the Canadian Association of Pension Supervisory Authorities (CAPSA) to review materials on Agreements Respecting Multi-Jurisdictional Pension Plans.